Villages in Rural Rajasthan

 only indication that there is such a settlement in close proximity.

-The most colorful villages are found in the Shekhawati region of
+The most beautiful villages are situated in the Shekhawati region of

-played an important role in deciding the location of villages in
+plays an important part in deciding the location of villages in

 Rajasthan.
 Water is literally like nectar or amrut (ambrosia) in